- Religion and Philosophy»

 Who is Helaman

-Helaman, the son of Alma the Younger, the son of Alma the founder of the Church of Christ among the Nephites, would have the opportunity to carry on the spiritual legacy of his grandfather.
+Helaman is the son of Alma the Younger, who is the son of Alma the founder of the Church of Christ among the Nephites.
+Helaman was tasked with the opportunity to carry on the spiritual legacy of his grandfather.

-In the 19th year of the Reign of Judges, or judge leadership of the Nephite democracy, Alma called a personal worthiness interview for his son Helaman.
-During this interview, Alma would hear Helaman's allegiance to the teachings of the church and his convictions about the gospel of Jesus Christ as taught by Abinadi and handed down from high priest to high priest.
+In the 19th year of the Reign of Judges, or judge leadership of the Nephite democracy, Alma called a personal interview for his son Helaman.
+During this interview, Alma determined Helaman's allegiance to the teachings of the Church of Christ and his convictions about the gospel of Jesus Christ as taught by Abinadi and handed down from high priest to high priest.
 It is significant because Helaman needed to continue the traditions of his fathers based on the belief that a Savior would come.

-Helman was a missionary.
+Helaman was a missionary.
 He was on the errand of the prophet Alma when he received his first instructions regarding his own prophetic calling.
-He was a young man full of potential who had to mature quickly during a time in Nephite history when turmoil seemed to be the rule of law.
+As it appears from reading about most people in The Book of Mormon, Helaman was a young man full of potential who had to mature quickly during a time in Nephite history when turmoil seemed to be the rule of law.

 A Little Family History & Culture

-Alma had a different front on which to wage his battles than Moroni.
-The army that sought to destroy the Nephites that Alma prepared his armies belonged to an evil source of an inhuman kind, the devil, and his angels.
+Alma's different front on which to wage his battles, because the army that sought to destroy the Nephites that Alma prepared his armies against belonged to an evil source of an inhuman kind, the devil and his angels.

-Nephi religious and cultural practices at that time hemmed on an understanding that the Law of Moses was a preparatory function of the higher manifestation of Christianity that would occur after the Atonement of Jesus Christ, one who had been prophesied for centuries among the Nephite prophets.
+Nephite religious and cultural practices at that time hemmed on an understanding that the Law of Moses was a preparatory function of the higher manifestation of Christianity that would occur after the Atonement of Jesus Christ, one who had been prophesied for centuries among the Nephites.